GHDDI-AILab/Targeting2019-nCoV/docs/research_progress.md

-## Dimensions.ai search query
+## COVID-19 publication feeds

- * [dimensions.ai](https://dimensions.ai) currently provides a list of research articles and clinical trials updated daily regarding COVID-19 and coronavirus with [this search query](https://covid-19.dimensions.ai/).
+ * [dimensions.ai](https://dimensions.ai) currently provides a list of research articles and other research items updated daily regarding COVID-19 and coronavirus with [this search query](https://covid-19.dimensions.ai/).

 ## Selected publications